themanyone/3mfthumb/README.md

 ```
 make
-make install #sudo is not necessary for one user
+make install
 ```

+*Multi-user environments.* Please do not use `sudo make install` unless the system has multiple graphical desktop users.
+In that case, you may edit `Makefile` to change `DESTDIR` to `INSTALL_ROOT`.
+And manually remove old thumbnails for each user: `rm -rf $(HOME)/.cache/thumbnails/*`.

-Configure your file manager preferences to show previews for files > 1MB.
+Configure file manager preferences to show previews for files > 1MB.

 `make uninstall` to remove these components if no longer needed.

 ## Developer logic

-The current version of the Lib3MF API uses the lib3mf_implicit.hpp header file instead of Lib3MF_Resources.hpp.
+The current version of the Lib3MF API uses the `lib3mf_implicit.hpp` header file instead of Lib3MF_Resources.hpp.
 This newer API provides a more simplified interface for working with the Lib3MF library.

 This code uses the CWrapper::loadLibrary() method to load the Lib3MF library and create a new model.
 It then uses the QueryReader() method to create a new reader for the 3MF file format and read the model from a file using ReadFromFile().
 Finally, we use the HasPackageThumbnailAttachment() and GetPackageThumbnailAttachment() methods to retrieve the thumbnail attachment and write it to a file using WriteToFile().

+## Build problems

 The `Makefile` uses `pkg-config --cflags --libs lib3mf` to obtain the compiler flags to use.
+In particular, the location of `lib3mf_implicit.hpp`.
 If for some reason your system does not have pkg-config, you might be able to substitute these into the `Makefile`.

+`BUILD_CFLAGS=-I/usr/include/lib3mf`
-`-I/usr/include/lib3mf -l3mf -lzip -lz`
+`LDFLAGS:=-l3mf -lzip -lz`

+On Arch, `lib3mf-dev` may not be properly installed.
+The build script forgot to create simlinks to the C bindings.
+It should be filed as a bug.
+A command such as th following might work around the issue.

+`ln -s /usr/include/lib3mf/Bindings/Cpp/* /usr/include/lib3mf/`

 ## Cross compiling to Windows